Home and Away: International

-Home and Away has been sold to over 80 countries around the world, making it one of Australia's successful media exports.
+Home and Away has been sold to over 140 countries around the world, making it one of Australia's successful media exports.

 In the United Kingdom, Home and Away was first broadcast on ITV from 11 February 1989 until 8 June 2000.
 (LWT and Yorkshire started the series a day later) Home and Away was shown twice a day on ITV, with a lunchtime showing and a tea time repeat; many regions aired it at around 5:10 pm, while others at 6:00 pm or even 6:30 pm.
 The show attracted up to eight million viewers, making it one of ITV's top 30 rated programs.
 It also helped boost audiences for ITV's regional and early evening news bulletins.
 During the show's last year on ITV, Home and Away attracted an average audience of 4.4 million for its early-evening repeats.
 In February 2000, it was announced that Home and Away would be moving to rival Channel 5 after they bought the rights to the show in a £40m auction deal.
 ITV reportedly offered twice the amount by Channel 5, but the Seven Network in Australia were swayed by Channel 5's commitment to the long-term future of the show in a deal of more than five years.
-After its run on ITV ended, Home and Away went off air for 12 months as ITV had an exclusivity clause that prevented any other broadcaster from airing the show for a year.
+After ITV's contract ran out in July 2000, Home and Away went off air for 12 months as ITV had an exclusivity clause that prevented any other broadcaster from airing the show for a year.
 After a delay in screening, Home and Away made its debut on Channel 5 on 16 July 2001.

-Channel 5 started airing Home and Away at 1:15 pm each week day, with a repeat at 6:00 pm.
-The programme was also repeated on 5Star at 3:00pm and 6.30pm, and shown online via Demand 5.
-From July 2018, Home and Away was shown on Viacom's Paramount Network, a channel operated in the UK by Channel 5.
-As of June 2021, the UK are six weeks behind Australian transmission, with a new episode airing at 6:30pm on 5Star, before being repeated on Channel 5 the next day.
-On 24 September 2021, Ofcom approved Channel 5's decision to broadcast their hour-long news show 5 News from 5pm.
-The change led to Neighbours being moved to Home and Aways usual 6pm slot, with the early evening repeat scrapped altogether.
-The first look episode continues to air at 6.30pm on 5STAR.